Skip to main content

 Tax and Social Security

-Tax residents in Slovakia are subject to tax on worldwide income, wherever the income may be remitted.
-Social security contributions are mandatory except in cases where exemptions may apply.
+Tax residents in Slovakia are subject to tax on worldwide income, while non-residents are generally taxed on Slovak-source income.
+Social security and health insurance contributions are mandatory except where exemptions or special cross-border rules apply.

 Tax